Bdeering1/Lucida/docs/work-items.md

   - implement eslint

 ### Future Ideas
-- interfacing with the engine
-  - remove necessity of a browser by moving to nodeJS or deno
+- backend
   - focus on creating a robust engine CLI
   - containerize application and interface through API (REST?)
   - there should be an object representing the engine configuration/settings, this could also be represented as JSON
+- front end
   - find chess board module / library for front end
-- replace Jquery with something lighter weight (eg. Svelte)
+  - implement a lightweight front end framework (eg. Svelte)
+  - possibly integrate css framework / component library
-- create desktop/native app? (electron, flutter, )
+  - create desktop/native app? (electron, flutter, etc.)